 Whichever method you choose to give your gift, you can be assured that your philanthropy will contribute to the future of this great college.
 Help us make students' dreams come true by providing affordable higher education.

 When you do not restrict the use of your gift, the Foundation gains flexibility not otherwise available.
-Unrestricted gifts can be used at the discretion of the Foundation Board to meet changing or urgent needs such as new educational initiatives, state-of-the-art technology and equipment, or capital improvements.
-Contact Denise Laymon at email@example.com or 218.846.3720
+Unrestricted gifts can be used at the discretion of the Foundation board to meet changing or urgent needs such as new educational initiatives, state-of-the-art technology and equipment, or capital improvements.
+Contact us at email@example.com or 218-299-6613.

-An in-kind gift is a non-cash gift, usually tangible.
-An examples is program equipment, computers and books.
-Non-tangible gifts could also include things such as a service.
+An in-kind gift is a non-cash gift, usually tangible items such as program equipment, computers and books.
+Non-tangible gifts could include services.

-To make an in-kind gift, please contact the Denise Laymon at 218.846.3720 to discuss M State's or Foundation's interest in accepting the non-cash gift.
-If the M State or Foundation wishes to accept the gift, the donor bears the responsibility to complete the Acceptance Form for Non-Cash Gifts.
+To make an in-kind gift, please contact us to discuss M State's or the Foundation's interest in accepting the non-cash gift.
+If M State or Foundation wishes to accept the gift, the donor bears the responsibility for completing the Acceptance Form for Non-Cash Gifts.
 Also be aware that tax laws place the burden of appraisal on the donor.

-If your employer has a Matching Gift Program, you can double, or sometimes even triple, your contribution or your spouse's contribution to M State.
+If your employer has a matching gift program, you can double or sometimes even triple your or your spouse's contribution to M State.
 Many corporations and businesses have demonstrated their support for M State by matching or multiplying their employees' gifts up to a set amount.
 Ask whether your employer or your spouse's employer participates in such a program.
 Certain restrictions apply to matching gifts.
-Please consult your company's personnel office for further information.
+Please consult your company's personnel office for more information.

 Your support is instrumental in bringing innovative educational opportunities to the region.
-Extra gifts such as those provided through a company's Matching Gift Program have significant impact on the M State's continued success.
+Extra gifts such as those provided through a company's matching gift program have a significant impact on M State's continued success.

 Thank you for investing in success.

 Gifts of stocks and bonds